ALBAUC/OntoCarmen/README.md

 ### Ontology

-Provides a framework for defining and classifying CPS security requirements.
+It provides a framework for defining and classifying CPS security requirements.
 It uses OWL (Web Ontology Language) to formally represent the elements and their relationships.
 This ontology includes classes such as "Security Requirement", "Asset", "Security Feature", and properties to connect these elements.
 In addition, it includes axioms to impose constraints and logical rules.

 ![](img/ontology.png)